RoDFOPAV49bGd/JJXZbdBayXaTn/README.md

 1. User request our Rust application through Cloudfront
     * If cache hit, Cloudfront will return the cache
     * If cache miss, go to 2
-2. Cloudfront has ALB set as its origin forward the request to ALB
+2. Cloudfront, has ALB set as its origin, forward the request to ALB
 3. The ALB listener has a ASG set as its target group's target therefore forward the request to one of the instances in the ASG
 4. The Rust application received the request and ask Dynamodb table `urlshortener` for data
 5. The Dynamodb return the data